 1 9 5 9 – 1 9 6 2 (UK)

-Conducted by John Freeman, a journalist on Panorama, this was the first programme on British television to attempt to peel away the mask of public figures and to show what lay beneath.
+First aired on 4 February 1959 – and conducted by John Freeman, a journalist on Panorama – this was the first programme on British television to attempt to peel away the mask of public figures and to show what lay beneath.

 As he probed, Freeman never wavered from the courteous and polite, but his assault on the interviewee was relentless and seldom failed to open up the real person behind the famous front.